Last Updated on January 22, 2024 by Electricalvolt

 3. External Characteristics of DC Series Generator

-The characteristic curve that shows the relation between the variation of terminal voltage (VL) with the load current (IL) of a DC series generator is called the external characteristic of a series-wound DC generator.
+The characteristic curve that shows the relation between the variation of terminal voltage (VL) and the load current (IL) of a DC series generator is called the external characteristic of a series-wound DC generator.

 For a DC series generator, the terminal voltage is obtained by subtracting the voltage drops in armature and series field resistance from the total generated emf (Eg).